 It can get too overwhelming for a woman if she is pregnant and marriage is falling apart.
 And if a woman has to undergo a legal separation during pregnancy, her sufferings would be unimaginable!

-But, the question still remains, why the phenomenon of ‘marriage falling apart while pregnant’ is too common?
+But, the question still remains, why is the phenomenon of ‘marriage falling apart while pregnant’ is too common?

 Couples fall into the trap of unmet expectations and emotional roller coasters that take the focus away from the impending bundle of joy, and instead onto negative issues that pop up.